vicenteherrera/kubernetes_tutorial/docs/03_infra_terraform.md

 _Improvement_: You could also provision a Log Analytics resource for the cluster, [example](https://docs.microsoft.com/en-us/azure/terraform/terraform-create-k8s-cluster-with-tf-and-aks).

-_Improvement_: Use workspaces to define different paramenters for a production and development kubernetes environment, [more info](https://www.terraform.io/docs/state/workspaces.html).
+_Improvement_: Use workspaces to define different parameters for a production and development Kubernetes environment, [more info](https://www.terraform.io/docs/state/workspaces.html).

 ---
 [Next step: 4.
 Get credentials Kubectl and ACR](../docs/04_get_credentials.md)